neoliang/MissingScriptFinder/README.md

 # MissingScriptFinder
-A Unity editor extension for finding all missing script references in your project
+A Unity editor extension for finding all missing script references in your project.

+It's faster than solution at https://github.com/liortal53/MissingReferencesUnity

 #usage:
 1.Copy MissingScriptFinder.cs to you editor directory.